blackfalcon/Crom/README.markdown

 # Crom
-A little app that assists a user to create a series of repetitive URLs.
+A little app that assists a user to create a series of repetitive URLs for loc purposes.
 Simply run the app and pass in two arguments, the URL prefix and the URL suffix.

+By stating the prefix and suffix of the URL, Crom will inject the appropriate click tracking code per localization, print out the suffix of the HTML file that needs to be updated with the localized URL as well as state the click code that inserted into the URL.

 ## Quick Start